For those of you who are looking for quick ideas to improve first call resolution (FCR), we have a video with lots of great tips.

 14. Start by Addressing Your Top Three Issues

-A good tip is to prioritize you top three key initiatives in improving FCR.
+A good tip is to prioritize your top three key initiatives in improving FCR.

-As with most things in life, it comes down to prioritizing and a good tip is to prioritize you top three key initiatives in improving FCR.
+As with most things in life, it comes down to prioritizing, and a good tip is to prioritize your top three key initiatives in improving FCR.

 These initiatives should either be the quick wins or those that have the biggest impact on the contact centre.